Choose another PM

-In 1962 Australia sent its first military advisers to South Vietnam to assist in the training of government troops.
+In 1962 Australia sent its first Special Forces military advisers to South Vietnam to assist in the training of South Vietnamese government troops.
 On 10 November 1964 Menzies announced the introduction of a new scheme for peacetime conscription by which 20-year-old males were chosen by a ballot of birth dates to serve for two years in the Australian Army.
-This included overseas service, and at the time seemed to herald a substantial commitment of troops to assist the United States in Vietnam.
+This included overseas service, and at the time seemed to herald a possibility of substantial commitment of troops to assist the United States in Vietnam.

 Six months later, on 29 April 1965, Menzies announced that a battalion of Australian combat troops were to be sent to South Vietnam in response to a request from the South Vietnamese government.
 What Menzies did not say was that his government had approached the United States requesting such an invitation.
+There had been no prior invitation from the South Vietnamese government.
 The size of the Australian commitment reached a peak of 8000 in 1967.